dendrite-systems/dendrite-python-sdk/README.md

 #### A simple outlook integration

-With Dendrite, it's easy to create web interaction tools for your agent.
+With Dendrite it's easy to create web interaction tools for your agent.

+Here's how you can send an email:

 ```python
 from dendrite import AsyncDendrite